-INTRODUCTION: The CIO's Concern
+Introduction: The CIO's concern

-As we approach a new decade, rapid technical changes and advances present a raft of new challenges for business leaders.
+Rapid technical changes and advances present a raft of new challenges for business leaders.
 For CIOs in particular, the stakes have never been so high; a plethora of new opportunity abounds, but get the dynamic between business and IT wrong, and the company will become fragmented, its tools and process unwieldy and impossible to manage.

 A cumbersome legacy enterprise is a ripe target for startups and unicorns intent on digital disruption.
 However, if such an organization can leverage its market knowledge, influence, resources and data at speed, it will remain ahead of the curve, delivering innovation at the speed consumers desire.

 Clearly, an overarching strategy that involves digitalization, improving the customer experience and gaining efficiency needs to be put in place.
 Aligning technical developments with business directives has become imperative.